 - With 3 modes the i360 kayak light (high, medium, and blink) requires 3 AA batteries...

 - Designed and made in New Zealand using high quality materials, and the latest LED...

 - Three operation modes

 - Waterproof to 1 meter

 - Uses 3 AAA batteries

 The RAILBLAZA Visibility Kit is specifically designed for kayaks.
 This kit is a must-have for a recreational paddler.
-The Visibility Kit gives you everything you need to be seen on the water whether it’s day or night.
+The Visibility Kit gives you everything you need to be seen on the water day or night.